 All communications about your application will be conducted digitally upon submission.
-You will still partly receive information on the R&D hourly wage by post.

 We will send you an email notification if a message is available for you in the portal.
 The address we will use for this purpose is noreply@rvo.nl.
 Please make sure that the noreply emails from RVO do not end up in your spam folder.
 Answer questions as quickly as possible in line with the step-by-step plan in the notification email.